alexpineda/titan-reactor/CREATING_PLUGINS.md

 `native.js` provides plugin developers higher privileges at the cost of user security, but allows you to access full Titan Reactor game state, where as `plugin.html` React based plugins only get a partial copy of the game state in an isolated iframe.

 `userConfig.json` is specifically for users to modify in order to customize settings for your plugin.
-The values follow the [Leva convention](https://github.com/pmndrs/leva/blob/main/docs/inputs.md), since that is the component we use internally to allow users to customize their userSettings.
+The values follow the [Leva convention](https://github.com/pmndrs/leva/blob/main/docs/inputs.md), you can see also their [storybook examples](https://leva.pmnd.rs/?path=/story/inputs-string--simple).
+We use Leva internally to allow users to customize their userSettings.
 At a minimum each value must be a wrapper around a `value` property:
 ```json
 {
     customProp: {